inariksit/inariksit.github.io/_posts/2018-07-04-fixing-dutch-grammar.markdown

 linker* 'the left one').

-In addition, the grammar has a separate construction for combining a numeral and a superlatice adjective, e.g. "tenth best".
+In addition, the grammar has a separate construction for combining a numeral and a superlative adjective, e.g. "tenth best".
 Since the tests were generated per function, the main tester didn't read those sentences at the same time.
 After noticing the additional function, we asked another informant how to say *Nth best*, and got an alternative